jesterhodl/hashbidder/README.md

 ## Disclaimers

 hashbidder is severely under-tested and most probably has bugs.
 If used against the actual Braiins Hashpower market, it's going to use your money in a real market, and thus you can end up spending money in a way you don't want.
 You use hashbidder under at your own risk.
+Having said that, I do run it with my own money.

 hashbidder is currently overfit for someone who is mining at [OCEAN Pool](https://ocean.xyz/) running their own [DATUM gateway](https://github.com/OCEAN-xyz/datum_gateway).
 If your profile is different, parts of this tool might be awkward or not useful at all.
+Also, if you're mining somewhere that's not OCEAN and not using DATUM, you may want to assess why not move there.

 ## Prerequisites